oliver-butterley/ma2-2024/pages/part6.md

 whenever the double integral on the right exists.
 :::

-Observe that, if we choose $f\equiv 1$, that is we choose the scalar field identically equal to $1$, then we obtain the formula for the area of the surface (Definition [\[def:surface-area\]](#def:surface-area)).
+Observe that, if we choose $f\equiv 1$, that is we choose the scalar field identically equal to $1$, then we obtain [the formula for the area of the surface](#def:surface-area)).
 This is just the same as the line integral of a scalar and the length of the corresponding curve.

 From the point of view of applications, we could take $f$ as the density of thin material which has the shape of the surface $S$ and then $\iint_{S} f \ dS$ is the total mass of this piece of material.
 Extending this idea we could also calculate the centre of mass of this piece of material.